ardanlabs/gotraining/topics/profiling/trace/README.md

-## Tracing Tool
+## Trace Profiling

-The tracing tool can help identify the health of your programs.
-We will use a simple program to learn how to navigate and read some of the tracing information you can find in the tool.
+The trace profiling can help identify the health of your programs.
+We will use a simple program to learn how to navigate and read some of the tracing information you can find in the trace tool.

 ## Trace Command